Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: The model

 The interactions between fermions and gauge bosons are derived from the covariant derivative terms in the first line of Eq.~\eqref{eq:fermion}.
 These terms encapsulate how fermions couple to the gauge bosons associated with the symmetries of the model.
 Meanwhile, the remaining terms in Eq.~\eqref{eq:fermion} depict the Yukawa interactions between fermions and the scalar doublets.\footnote{Note that in these Yukawa interactions, the right-handed charged leptons and down-type quarks couple directly to $\Phi_i$.
 In contrast, the right-handed up-type quarks couple to the charge-conjugate fields, $\tilde{\Phi}_i\equiv i\tau^2\Phi_i^\ast$.} After spontaneous symmetry breaking, the scalar fields acquire VEVs, which give masses to the fermions.

-Armed with the Lagrangian of the FG2HDM, we can directly derive the relevant Feynman rules.
+Armed with the Lagrangian of FG2HDM, we can derive the relevant Feynman rules.
 In this context, we concentrate solely on the crucial terms indispensable for computing the one-loop amplitudes of the $h\to Z\gamma$ and $h\to\gamma\gamma$ decays.
-These vital terms, together with their corresponding Feynman rules are meticulously cataloged in Appendix~\ref{app:La}.
+These vital terms, together with their corresponding Feynman rules are cataloged in Appendix~\ref{app:La}.